FaheemKamaludeen/Galaxy-Classification-using-CNN/README.md

-# Galaxy Classification using Convolutional Nueral Networks
+# Galaxy Classification using Convolutional Neural Networks
 Galaxy images are classified into Spiral or Elliptical galaxies with the use of Convolutional Neural Networks.
 Galaxies can be split into 3 categories which include
 Spiral, Elliptical and Irregular.
 Irregular Galaxies are ignored for this project because of the lack of data.
 Despite using only 20% of the data due to system capabilities, an accuracy of 77% was achieved.